-The NAEI compiles emissions for a number of individual emission sectors to produce a detailed and accurate estimate of emissions across the UK.
-For each sector a national total emission estimate is produced from a combination of emissions defined by reported activity data and estimates based on modelling (e.g., minor road traffic emissions are modelled from regional flow and fleet mix data, with emissions from commercial & public sectors described by an employment-based energy consumption model adjusted by recorded levels of gas consumption).
+The NAEI compiles emissions for a number of individual sectors producing a detailed and accurate estimate of emissions across the UK.
+For each sector a national total estimate is produced from a combination of emissions defined by reported activity data and emission estimates based on modelling.
+For example, minor road traffic emissions are modelled from regional flow and fleet mix data, while emissions from commercial & public sectors described by an employment-based energy consumption model adjusted by recorded levels of gas consumption.